Phelps Phelps: Governorship

 President of the United States Harry S. Truman appointed Phelps to serve as Governor of American Samoa, making him the first civilian governor of the islands; the previous governors had been naval officers.
 He began his term on February 23, 1951.
 Phelps immediately needed to address the failing economy of American Samoa, caused largely by the withdrawal of the United States Navy from the islands with the final naval governor.
 Phelps attempted to replace the lost military revenue by selling oil from storage facilities to shipping enterprises, drawing in new airlines to Pago Pago International Airport, and encouraging larger copra crop yields.

 Phelps criticized the United States military for refusing to build recruitment centers in American Samoa, leaving natives who wanted to enlist the need to travel to Hawaii to do so.
 He attempted to fix a number of political problems with the island.
 This led him to fire his attorney general and take measures to improve the relations between inhabitants of the Tutuila and Manu'a islands.

+Governor Phelps’s principal challenge was a deteriorating postwar economy.
+After the U.S. Navy’s departure, he sought outside capital by marketing fuel from naval storage tanks to shipping and by courting South Pacific airlines, while urging increased copra production and handicraft exports to Hawaiʻi.
+The initiatives yielded limited results: large-vessel fuel capacity reduced bunkering demand, Tafuna’s airport facilities were inadequate for transpacific carriers, and handicraft revenues had little macroeconomic impact.

 Ambassadorship

-Only days after leaving the governor's seat, Phelps received appointment as the United States Ambassador to the Dominican Republic, serving from June 27, 1952 to May 30, 1953.
+Only days after leaving the governor's seat, Phelps received appointment as the United States Ambassador to the Dominican Republic, serving from June 27, 1952, to May 30, 1953.
 Dictator Rafael Trujillo was in charge of the Dominican Republic during Phelps' post.
 Among the issues he faced were accusations of numerous murders of Americans on United States soil ordered and funded by Trujillo.
 He also negotiated a land deal where Trujillo purchased an empty lot the United States owned in Ciudad Trujillo, now Santo Domingo.
 Phelps resigned on May 21, 1953, and was replaced by William T. Pheiffer nine days later.